Mervegk/antalya/README.md

 React Slick

-Icons were used from svgrepo.com
+Icons were taken from svgrepo.com
-Images were used from freepik.com and pexels.com
+Images were taken from freepik.com and pexels.com